Platformer: Single screen

-Scrolling movement
+Scrolling

-The first platform game to use scrolling graphics came years before the genre became popular.
-Jump Bug is a platform-shooter game developed by Alpha Denshi under contract for Hoei/Coreland and released to arcades in 1981, only five months after Donkey Kong.
+The first platformer to use scrolling graphics came years before the genre became popular.
+Jump Bug is a platform-shooter developed by Alpha Denshi under contract for Hoei/Coreland and released to arcades in 1981, only five months after Donkey Kong.
 Players control a bouncing car that jumps on various platforms such as buildings, clouds, and hills.
-Jump Bug offered a glimpse of what was to come, with uneven, suspended platforms and levels that scrolled horizontally and, in one section, vertically.
+Jump Bug offered a glimpse of what was to come, with uneven, suspended platforms, levels that scroll horizontally (and in one section, vertically), and differently themed sections, such as a city, the interior of a large pyramid, and underwater.

 Irem's 1982 arcade game Moon Patrol combines jumping over obstacles and shooting attackers.
-A month later, Taito released Jungle King, a side-scrolling action game with parallax scrolling and some platform elements: jumping between vines, jumping or running beneath bouncing boulders.
+A month later, Taito released Jungle King, a side-scrolling action game with some platform elements: jumping between vines, jumping or running beneath bouncing boulders.
 It was quickly re-released as Jungle Hunt because of similarities to Tarzan.

 The 1982 Apple II game Track Attack includes a scrolling platform level where the character runs and leaps along the top of a moving train.